-If the meeting is to be held virtually (via web conference), it is the student’s responsibility to identify a date and time that the meeting will be held, determine which web-based conferencing system the PI will use for the meeting and to gain competency in presenting materials using that web-based platform.
-It is the responsibility of the student’s PI or other designated thesis committee member to serve as host, invite attendees for the date and time determined by the student, control the virtual meeting platform, and delegate presentation authority to the student.
-PIs and students are encouraged to use UW-Madison sponsored web-based conferencing systems (https://kb.wisc.edu/luwmad/page.php?id=45390).
+If the meeting is to be held virtually, it is the student’s responsibility to identify a date and time that the meeting will be held, determine which web-based conferencing system the thesis advisor will use for the meeting and to gain competency in presenting materials using that web-based platform.
+It is the responsibility of the student’s thesis advisor or other designated thesis committee member to serve as host, invite attendees for the date and time determined by the student, control the virtual meeting platform, and delegate presentation authority to the student.
+Thesis advisors and students are encouraged to use UW-Madison sponsored web-based conferencing systems.

-After a successful prelim or thesis defense, and if the meeting was held virtually and a paper copy of the warrant was not available, distribute an electronic copy of the warrant to committee members.
+After a successful prelim or thesis defense, distribute an electronic copy of the warrant to committee members.
 Obtain electronic signatures of all committee members on a single PDF file and return to the student (see notes below under Obtaining Electronic Signatures for Warrants).
 The student will then upload the signed warrant as part of the final dissertation submission to the Grad School (thesis) or submit the signed copy of the prelim warrant to the CMB office via email.
-For signatures on progress report forms–any meeting besides your prelim or thesis defense–you can simply have each committee member send you an email of approval and then send those emails along with your progress report to the CMB Office.
+For signatures on progress report forms–any meeting besides the prelim or thesis defense– simply have each committee member send an email of approval and then send those emails along with your progress report to the CMB Office.

 Importantly, we recommend that faculty members (and NOT students) serve as virtual meeting hosts for two reasons: